jina-ai/jina/docs/concepts/serving/executor/index.md

 (executor-cookbook)=
 # Executor

-An {class}`~jina.Executor` is a self-contained microservice that performs a task on `Documents`.
+An {class}`~jina.Executor` is a self-contained service that performs a task on `Documents`.

 You can create an Executor by extending the `Executor` class and adding logic to endpoint methods.

 ## Why use Executors?

 Once you've learned about `Documents` and `DocList` from [docarray](https://docs.docarray.org/), you can use all its power and expressiveness to build a multimodal application.
 But what if you want to go bigger?
-Organize your code into modules, serve and scale them independently as microservices?
+Organize your code into modules, serve and scale them?
 That's where Executors come in.

 - Executors let you organize functions into logical entities that can share configuration state, following OOP.
 - Executors can be easily containerized and shared with your colleagues using `jina hub push/pull`.
-- Executors can be exposed as a service over gRPC using `~jina.Deployment`.
+- Executors can be exposed as a service over gRPC or HTTP using `~jina.Deployment`.
 - Executors can be chained together to form a `~jina.Flow`.

 ## Minimum working example